kasp582a/41934-AdvancedBIM-Group36/README.md

 # 3A: Analyse use case

 # 3B: Propose a (design for a) tool / workflow
+## 1
 The IDM diagram can bee seen in BIM execution plan under process.
 [Link to the Process section](BIM_ExecutionPlan.md#process)

+## 2
+The description of the process of your tool / workflow can also bee seen in the BIM execution plan under process

 # 3D: Value What is the potential improvement offered by this tool?